PencilCode/jquery-turtle/README.md

 <pre>
   $('#myelt').pen('red').rt(90).fd(100).lt(90).bk(50).fadeOut();
 </pre>
-The plugin also provides functions to help for in a rotated, scaled, and transformed world where nested elements may be
+The plugin also provides functions to help in a rotated, scaled, and transformed world where nested elements may be
 transformed: hit testing and collision testing, absolute positioning and absolute direction reading and setting.